 We seek 2 to 4 new attorneys with less than 5 years of practice experience for each class, although we are willing to waive this restriction for the right candidate.
 RIPL participants will:

 - Provide substantial pro bono and modest means services to low- and moderate-income Montanans and tribal members

 - Form their own independent solo or small firm law practice that operates directly in a rural community or offers remote rural services.

 Business Boot Camp.
-The participants first CLE sessions include an intensive one-week program on: rural practice in Montana, access to justice considerations, market analysis, entity selection and formation, law practice management, legal services delivery options, business planning, marketing, and financing, and technology and resources.
+The participants' first CLE sessions include an intensive three-day program on: rural practice in Montana; access to justice considerations; ;entity selection and formation; law practice management; legal services delivery options; business planning; marketing; and financing; and technology and resources.
 On the final day, participants are prepared to file the paperwork and establish their law practice.

 Continuing Legal Education.
-Participants attend bi-weekly continuing legal education (“CLE”) sessions focused on substantive areas of law, practical skills, and lawyer well-being, as well as a Pro Bono Membership access to free CLE from the Practicing Law Institute.
+Fellows have access to continuing legal education (“CLE”) sessions focused on substantive areas of law, practical skills, and lawyer well-being, as well as a Pro Bono Membership access to free CLE from the Practicing Law Institute.

 MLSA Pro Bono Residency.
-Through the Pro Bono Residency, participants gain invaluable skills and experience in delivering legal services, including limited scope representation; client communication; client representation; court appearances; file management and case documentation; and practical experience in substantive areas of law.
-Hour requirements vary based on level of commitment.
+Through the Pro Bono Residency, Fellows gain invaluable skills and experience in delivering legal services, including limited scope representation; client communication; client representation; court appearances; file management and case documentation; and practical experience in substantive areas of law.

 Practice Resources and Office Space.
-Access to practice resources including: free or discounted case management software; form briefs and example pleadings; and legal research materials.
-Participants will also have access to office space to meet with clients referred through MLSA at our offices in Missoula, Helena, and Billings.
+Fellows have access to practice resources including: free or discounted case management software; form briefs and example pleadings; and legal research materials.
+Fellows also have access to office space to meet with clients referred through MLSA at our offices in Missoula, Helena, and Billings.

 Client Referral Services.
-Participants will have free or discounted participation in the Modest Means Program and the Montana Lawyer Referral & Information Service that connect prospective clients in need of low-cost legal services with Participants.
+Fellows have free participation in the Modest Means Program and the Montana Lawyer Referral & Information Service that connect prospective clients in need of low-cost legal services with Fellows.